xpavlic4/book-extracts/sports/golf/Golf State of Mind Pdf.md

 Your best swings are going to be when your movement is (mostly) subconsciously controlled.

 ## Ways to visualize a shot associated vs disassociated
-* first person visualizing is better for event that has not yet occured
+* first person visualizing is better for event that has not yet occurred
 * third person (as watching a TV) is better for reviewing rounds from the past

 # Mental Game Warm-up
 * breathing (5 minutes)
-* personal highligh reel (2 minutes), remind yourself 3 top perfomances in golf
+* personal highlight reel (2 minutes), remind yourself 3 top performances in golf
 * visualize success (2 minutes)
 * your process goals (30 secs)
 * attitude of gratitude (30 secs)